 We host annual gatherings to provide information about our Wildfire Protection Program.
 Watch the 2021 presentation on YouTube.

 To share our plan, the team meets regularly with communities across Colorado—especially those in designated Wildfire Risk Zones.
-These areas include high-fire threat communities in the wildland-urban interface in mountain and forested areas.
-The team attends community meetings and works with county governments to describe program activities and explain why customers are seeing additional Xcel Energy crews in their area.
+These areas include high-fire threat communities in the wildland-urban interface, including mountain and forested areas.
+The team attends community meetings and works with local governments to describe program activities and explain why customers are seeing additional Xcel Energy crews in their area.
 We consider first responders and fire departments to be key stakeholders, with whom we solicit feedback and share knowledge.

 Xcel Energy Gas and Electric Safety